 - Assists walk-in participates with support, information, and referral as the need arises.

-- Provides back-up for Emergency Services leadership and coverage as needed and direct by the Day One Coordinator
+- Provides back-up for Emergency Services leadership and coverage as needed and directed by Director of Programs.

 - Provides modeling and mentorship to staff on assessment, intervention skills, safety planning and documentation procedures.